Language: EN

 smallByte = 255

 However, in most common implementations, the int type can grow to store any integer of any size.
-For its part, the float type is implemented using the IEEE 754 standard for 64-bit floating point numbers.
+Meanwhile, the float type is implemented using the IEEE 754 standard for 64-bit floating-point numbers.

-We have mentioned that the representation of floating point numbers has precision limitations due to the way they work.
+We have mentioned that the representation of floating-point numbers has limitations of precision due to the way they work.

-Most of the time, it is not a problem, but it is important to understand it correctly.
-Because sometimes “strange” or unintuitive situations can occur when working with them.
+In most cases, this does not pose a problem, but it is advisable to understand it correctly (because, sometimes “strange” or unintuitive situations occur when working with them).

 result = 0.1 + 0.2